-The old SGSN/MME/AMF shall send an Identification Response message to the new MME/SGSN as a response to a previous Identification Request message over S3/S10/S16/N26 interface.
+The old SGSN/MME/AMF shall send an Identification Response message to the new MME/SGSN/AMF as a response to a previous Identification Request message over S3/S10/S16/N26 interface.

 Table 7.3.9-1 specifies the presence requirements and conditions of the IEs in the message.